A Christmas Story: Locations

-The film is set in Hohman, Indiana, a fictionalized version of Shepherd's hometown of Hammond, near Chicago.
+The film is set in Hohman, Indiana, a fictionalized version of Shepherd's hometown of Hammond, the only Hoosier city to border Chicago.
 The name is derived from Hohman Avenue, a major street in downtown Hammond.
 Local references in the film include Warren G. Harding Elementary School and Cleveland Street (where Shepherd spent his childhood).
 Other local references include mention of a person "swallowing a yo-yo" in nearby Griffith, the Old Man being one of the fiercest "furnace fighters in Northern Indiana" and that his obscenities were "hanging in space over Lake Michigan", a mention of the Indianapolis 500, and the line to Santa Claus "stretching all the way to Terre Haute".
 The Old Man is also revealed to be a fan of the Bears (whom he jokingly calls the "Chicago Chipmunks") and White Sox, consistent with living in northwest Indiana.
 In commemoration of the setting, the City of Hammond holds an annual exhibit regarding the film in November and December, including a statue recreating the scene where Ralphie's friend Flick freezes his tongue to a flagpole.

 Director Bob Clark reportedly sent scouts to twenty cities before selecting Cleveland for exterior filming.
 Cleveland was chosen because of Higbee's Department Store in downtown Cleveland.
-(Since Higbee's was exclusive to northeast Ohio, the department store referred to in Shepherd's book and the film is most likely Goldblatt's, located in downtown Hammond (with the Cam-Lan Chinese Restaurant three doors down on Sibley Ave).
+Since Higbee's was exclusive to northeast Ohio, the department store referred to in Shepherd's book and the film is most likely Goldblatt's, located in downtown Hammond (with the Cam-Lan Chinese Restaurant three doors down on Sibley Avenue).
 Until they connected with Higbee's, location scouts had been unsuccessful in finding a department store that was willing to be part of the film.
-Higbee's vice president Bruce Campbell agreed to take part in the project on the condition he is allowed to edit the script for cursing.
+Higbee's vice president Bruce Campbell agreed to take part in the project on the condition he be allowed to edit the script for cursing.
 Ultimately, Higbee's was the stage for three scenes in the film: